Mercedes opens Indian factory to cut costs and boost sales

 By doubling capacity to 20,000 vehicles a year, with more locally assembled models and a higher proportion of locally produced parts, Mercedes hopes to improve profits and increase sales in the world’s sixth-largest car market.

-“It is a full-fledged strategy of how to develop the brand of Mercedes-Benz in India, and it’s far from done,” said India unit Managing Director Eberhard Kern, speaking at the launch of a new production facility in Pune, near Mumbai, on Thursday.
+“It is a full-fledged strategy of how to develop the brand of Mercedes-Benz in India, and it’s far from done,” said India unit Managing Director Eberhard Kern, speaking at the launch of a new production facility in the western Indian city of Pune, near Mumbai, on Thursday.

 “With local production we have more availability, are closer to the market, and it gives us the chance to make it even more attractive for our customers with prices coming down,” Kern said.